 Apply a Primer to Grip Your Foundation

-Zeichner says that by properly applying a primer to your skin pre-foundation, it may help absorb excess oil while also creating a neutralized base layer for your foundation to bind to.
+Zeichner says that properly applying a primer to your skin pre-foundation, may help absorb excess oil while also creating a neutralized base layer for your foundation to bind to.

 Opt for Water-Based Skincare Formulas